unoplatform/uno/doc/articles/howto-consume-webservices.md

     ![Windows app Search UI preview](Assets/how-to-webservice/uwp-ui-busy.png)

 > [!NOTE]
-> You would typically use a **ProgressRing** here, but in a effort to keep the UI as simple as possible, this approach was taken.
+> You would typically use a **ProgressRing** here, but in an effort to keep the UI as simple as possible, this approach was taken.

 1. When you have completed adding the XAML, it should look similar to this.